Hamburg, New York, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to get the correct type.
-Many adapters available online are just plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Be careful to choose the necessary kind.
+Many adapters that you can buy are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 A portable power bank, like this one